fieldtrip/website/faq/organization/download_donders.md

     - /faq/download_donders/
 ---

-# I am working at the Donders, should I also download FieldTrip?

 If you want to use FieldTrip at the Donders Centre for Cognitive Neuroimaging (DCCN) in Nijmegen, you do not have to download it.
 Instead you can add `h:\common\matlab\fieldtrip` (on Windows) or `/home/common/matlab/fieldtrip` (on Linux) to your MATLAB path.

 {% include markup/yellow %}